 Millions of people have received COVID-19 vaccines worldwide.
 Deaths from other causes will continue to occur, including after vaccination, but this does not mean the vaccination caused the death.
-As of the 9th March, 2021 over 268 million doses of COVID-19 vaccines have been given to people all over the world and not one death has been found to have been caused by a COVID-19 vaccine.

 5. How can I trust that the COVID-19 vaccines are safe?